GaneshNe-Kore/ScriptDebugger/README.md

     - Ensure that `script.debug();` is not commented out in `debugger.js`.
     - Run the command `node debugger.js` in your terminal.

+# Systematic Debugging Approach

+## Overview

+This document outlines a systematic approach to debugging script nodes within the "Get Account Balance" dialog.
+Following these steps can help identify and resolve issues efficiently.

+## Steps to Debugging

+1. **Identify the Issue:**
+   - Pinpoint the script node that is failing within the "Get Account Balance" dialog.

+2. **Execute the Bot:**
+   - Run the bot with any utterance that qualifies for getting the balance.

+3. **Analyze the Failure:**
+   - Once the bot is executed and the issue occurs, analyze which script node is failing.

+4. **Copy Failed Node's Script and Context:**
+   - Copy the script from the failed node and the immediate context before the node.

+5. **Paste Context in JSON Format:**
+   - Paste the copied context into a JSON format for reference.

+6. **Debug Script:**
+   - Paste the script into the debug function and ensure that you have added debugger points in the script.

+7. **Start Debugging:**
+   - Begin debugging by running the debugger.
+You can use `debugger.log` as the starting file.

+## Important Considerations

+- Pay close attention to variables, conditions, and the flow of the script to identify the root cause of the issue efficiently.
+- Document any observations or findings during the debugging process for future reference.

 ## Example Configuration (config.json)

 ```json